Irony – Definition, Meaning And Examples

 In essence, the most prominent distinction between metafiction and romantic irony is the balance between engagement and detachment.

-Derived from Socrates in Platonic dialogueues, Socratic irony revolves around pretending to be clueless about a dissembled belief in an opponent’s argument to expose the flaws in their claim.
+Derived from Socrates in Platonic dialogues, Socratic irony revolves around pretending to be clueless about a dissembled belief in an opponent’s argument to expose the flaws in their claim.
 Socrates often positioned himself in the role of the clueless one, inquiring for clarification of a topic that he was already knowledgeable of.
 In the quest of seeking clarity, he tailored the questions in a way to make the opponent realise their contradictions regarding their beliefs, ultimately, providing a deeper understanding and insight into philosophical truths.
-Overall, it can be employed as a pedagogical method to guide somaeone to acknowledge inadequacies on their own by questioning them.
+Overall, it can be employed as a pedagogical method to guide someone to acknowledge inadequacies on their own by questioning them.

 Using Socratic irony is an effective way to navigate discussions, amplify critical thinking, and enlighten people about the flaws in their arguments.
 There are several ways to employ this type properly: